Michael Crain: Early life

 When Michael was 6 years old, he became fascinated with Kiss and their distinctive makeup and appearance.
 He began performing for his family, pretending to sing and play guitar.
-At 11, his father bought him his first electric guitar.
-During this time, he was especially inspired by Edward Van Halen, the guitarist of Van Halen.

-Michael's father, a drummer who was actively involved in bands throughout his life, provided him with valuable insights into the music industry and the workings of bands.
-This experience proved beneficial when Michael formed his first band, After School Special.

-By the age of 15, Michael had been exposed to heavy metal, thrash metal, and punk rock, developing a deep obsession with bands such as Slayer, Metallica, DRI, MOD, SOD, Iron Maiden, Black Flag, Death, Suicidal Tendencies, Exodus, and Sex Pistols.

-He was also influenced by rock and roll bands introduced to him by his father, including Steely Dan, Led Zeppelin, The Beatles, Robin Trower, and Jimi Hendrix.
+His father, a longtime drummer, bought Michael his first electric guitar once he turned 18.
+His father also introduced him to rock bands such as Steely Dan, Led Zeppelin, The Beatles, Robin Trower, and Jimi Hendrix.
+Michael was especially inspired by Van Halen's guitarist Edward Van Halen.

-Additionally, his mother’s taste in soul, R&B, and disco had a profound impact on him.
+Michael's mother--a fan of soul, R&B, Motown, and disco--also influenced his music taste.
 She listened to artists such as Stevie Wonder, Michael Jackson, Sade, Earth, Wind & Fire, Diana Ross, Smokey Robinson, The Temptations, and several other Motown acts.

+By age 15, Michael had been exposed to heavy metal, thrash metal, and punk rock and became obsessed with bands such as Slayer, Metallica, DRI, MOD, SOD, Iron Maiden, Black Flag, Death, Suicidal Tendencies, Exodus, and Sex Pistols.
+He formed a band, After School Special.

 Music career

 The Festival of Dead Deer

 The Festival of Dead Deer is a post-punk band founded in 1997 in Los Angeles, CA. The current members are Michael Crain, Chris Hathwell (of Moving Units), and Dylan Gordon.

 In 1996, they released their debut single titled The Festival of Dead Deer.
 This was followed by the 1999 release The Festival of Dead Deer/The Crimson Curse, produced by the independent label Three One G, founded by Justin Pearson.
-Additionally, they contributed to a compilation titled The Many Faces of Mental Illness (A Collection), released in 1998 by the Three One G label.
+They also contributed to the compilation The Many Faces of Mental Illness (A Collection), released in 1998 by the Three One G label.